 Read the full article “Does health insurance cover egg freezing?” by Rachel Lustbader

-Recently, Rachel Lustbader, writer for Healthcare.com, reach out to triple board certified reproductive endocrinologist, Kara D. Nguyen, M.D., M.P.H., of SGF’s Reading, PA office, to learn the ins and outs of egg freezing: what is it, what does the process look like, is it safe, will health insurance cover it, and how much should you expect to spend.
+Recently, Rachel Lustbader, writer for Healthcare.com, reach out to triple board certified reproductive endocrinologist, Kara D. Nguyen, M.D., M.P.H., of SGF’s Reading, PA and Harrisburg, PA offices, to learn the ins and outs of egg freezing: what is it, what does the process look like, is it safe, will health insurance cover it, and how much should you expect to spend.

 Dr. Nguyen answered these egg freezing questions for all women who wish to have a baby someday and explained a key reason why egg freezing at SGF is unique.